wbsg-uni-mannheim/PyDI/README.md

 ## Functionality

 The PyDI framework covers all steps of the data integration process, including data loading, schema matching, data translation, entity matching, and data fusion.
-This section gives an overview of the functionality and the alternative algorithms that are provided for each of these steps.
+This section gives an overview of the functionality and the alternative methods that are provided for each of these steps.

 **Schema Matching**: Schema matching identifies attributes in multiple schemata that have the same meaning.
-PyDI provides four schema matching methods which either rely on attribute labels or data values, or exploit an existing mapping of records (duplicate-based schema matching) in order to find attribute correspondences.
+PyDI provides four schema matching methods which either rely on attribute labels or data values, or exploit an existing mapping of records in order to find attribute correspondences (duplicate-based schema matching).
 PyDI's schema matching module offers:

 -   Label-based schema matching
 -   Instance-based schema matching
 -   Duplicate-based schema matching
--   LLM-based schema matching (with optional target schema context via JSON Schema)
+-   LLM-based schema matching
--   Schema translation with optional value normalization
+-   Data translation with optional value normalization
 -   Evaluation of schema matching results
 -   Debug reports about the matching process

 **Data Translation**: Translates data from a source schema into a target schema.
-The translation process includes value normalization and information extraction.
-PyDI provides the following methods:
+The translation process may include value normalization and information extraction.
+PyDI provides the following data translaton methods:

 -   Value normalization
     -   Data profiling with automatic type and pattern detection
-    -   Unit of measurement conversion (length, weight, temperature, area, etc.)
+    -   Unit of measurement conversion (length, weight, temperature, etc.)
-    -   Scale modifier expansion (MEO, MEUR, million, billion → numeric values)
+    -   Scale modifier expansion (MEO, MEUR, million, billion)
-    -   Country, currency, and language code normalization (ISO standards)
+    -   Country, currency, and language code normalization
-    -   Phone number parsing and formatting (E.164 format)
-    -   Email validation and normalization
-    -   Standard number validation (IBAN, VAT, ISBN)
+    -   Number validation (phone, IBAN, VAT, ISBN)
-    -   JSON Schema integration for loading normalization specs
+    -   JSON Schema support for specifying normalization specs
     -   Data quality validation (ranges, patterns, completeness, uniqueness)
 -   Information extraction via
     -   Regex